Non-Zipfian Distribution of Stopwords or Function Words and Subset Selection Models: Introduction

-While stopwords are essentially useless for NLP, ironically, these are very important in quantitative linguistics (QL) (as well as for authorship/stylometry analysis \citep{kestemont,segarra,neal}).
-When dictionary words are ranked according to their number of appearance in a text from high to low, stopwords dominate the highest-ranking list.
-Roughly 80\%$\sim$90\% of top-100 most common words are stopwords, depending on which stopword list and which source text is used (see the Result section).
+While SFWs are relatively less useful for NLP, ironically, these are very important in quantitative linguistics (QL) (as well as for authorship/stylometry analysis \citep{kestemont,segarra,neal}).
+When dictionary words are ranked according to their number of appearance in a text from high to low, SFWs dominate the highest-ranking list.
+Roughly 80\%$\sim$90\% of top-100 most common words are SFWs, depending on which SFW list and which source text is used (see the Results section).
 As it is well known that the number of appearance (number of tokens per type) as a function of rank (rank-frequency or rank-size plot) is roughly an inverse power-law function with exponent close to 1, or Zipf's law \citep{zipf35,wli-every,piantadosi}, the existence, or absence for that matter, of stopwords should impact the ``head" part of the rank-frequency plot.

-When stopwords are ranked within the group, one may redraw the rank-frequency plot for stopwords only.
-What would be the functional form for the stopword-only rank-frequency plot?
+When SFWs are ranked within the group, one may redraw the rank-frequency plot for SFWs only.
+What would be the functional form for the SFW-only rank-frequency plot?
 Is it still a Zipf's law?
 In this paper, we address this question both through text analyses and analytic solutions.
 It is noticed that the question posed is essentially about a subset when the whole dataset is already known to follow a specific (e.g. Zipf's) distribution.
 Depending on how the subset is sampled, generally speaking the subset may not follow the same rank-frequency distribution as the original dataset where they are sampled from \citep{cristelli}.

 A general argument concerning the rank-frequency plot of a subset from a power-law distributed dataset is the following.
 Suppose the full dataset follows exactly Zipf's law: